turri21/Arcade-XSleena_Senhor/README.md

 sys/sys_top.sv
-reg        lowlat = 1;  //Senhor: Set to 1 to fix the pixel color edge artifacts when MISTER_FB=1 is enabled in the .qsf
+reg        lowlat = 1;  //Senhor: Set to 1 (previous value 0) to fix the pixel color edge artifacts when MISTER_FB=1 is enabled in the .qsf

 # Xain'd Sleena (Bootleg) (beta):
 ![Xaind Sleena](/doc/Xaind-sleena-Flyer.jpg)